Rakessh01/Flask-Based---Finance-Manager/README.md

-# Re-run the code after environment reset

-# Create a README.md file with the provided content
-readme_content = """
 # Finance Manager

 Finance Manager is a Flask-based web application that helps users manage their finances by tracking income, expenses, and budgets.
 It provides a summary of total income, total expenses, net savings, and category-wise expenses.
 Additionally, it allows users to set budgets for various categories and alerts them when they exceed their budget limits.